ddobrin/ddobrin/README.md

 ### Hi there 👋
 - I'm Dan
-- I'm currently working as an Enterprise App Mod Architect for Google Cloud ☁️
+- I'm currently working as an Enterprise App Architect for Google Cloud ☁️
 - I enjoy finding solutions to problems raised by fellow developers and architects... and making some demos for them... and making them run fast... 🏎
 - I’m always learning about something new ... 🌱
+- Generative AI in the enterprise opens up endless possibilities 🆒
-- Last-drop serverless optimization is my current fun...🤔
+- Last-drop serverless optimization is so fun...🤔

 `✨ My skills ✨`